TrustTheVote-Project/VoteTrackerPlus/src/vtp/README.md

 Contest '0005 - mayor' (c9734a3be4ef3533b4c1df0f14305bebe118b031) is vote 96 out of 146 votes
 Contest '0006 - Question 1 - school budget override' (92b70d29cbd677418ffd6166e5c455dedcf4033b) is vote 45 out of 146 votes
 Contest '0007 - Question 2 - new firehouse land purchase' (e4ae73730cf6d00e499af328d17c41f88599711c) is vote 65 out of 146 votes
-The following contests are not merged to master yet:
+The following contests are not merged to main yet:
 0001 - US senate (0a9682dccf6ab5cb83d8a5ce43786e74514ce3ef)
 0002 - governor (ef1b88c931222669997639a0c45f26a4ff0a7342)
 ############